chinenyeegbe/what-to-wear/README.md

 Too *busy* and *important* to worry about trivialities such as clothing? **Introducing WhatToWear!**

 ## WhatToWear
 WhatToWear will recommend you outfits to wear based on what clothes you have available, the weather, and customized tags.

-To clarify, WhatToWear does not come up with the outfits—-you do, and enter them into the database once.
+WhatToWear does not come up with the outfits—-you do, and enter them into the database once.
 From there, WhatToWear keeps track of your clothing inventory.
 You can specify how many times you are willing to rewear a piece, and after you have worn it that many times, WhatToWear will stop recommending outfits that use that piece (until you tell the app you have done your laundry).
-You can also tag your outfits, for example, by how formal they are and then use that to limit what outfits WhatToWear recommends.

 ### Screenshots